instructure/canvas-alexa-lambda/README.md

 ### And coding style tests

 We use prettier in this project.
 Once you are comfortable with your intent or change you can run:

 `yarn lint`

 This will auto format your code to our prettier standard.

-## Deployment

-See Running On an actual Alexa device for more help here!

 ## Built With